Create & Learn

 Does Arduino use Java?

-The Arduino IDE software you use to program your Arduino is written in Java, but Arduino programming is done in C++.
-If you’d like to program your Arduino in Java, you can always use the JArduino library which provides a Java API to control your controller easily.
-This option can be easier to learn for those who have already conquered Java for kids.
+The Arduino IDE is written in Java, but Arduino programming is done in C++.
+If you want to program your Arduino in Java, you can use the JArduino library, which provides a Java API for controlling your Arduino.
+This can be helpful for those who already know Java for kids.

 What are the functions of Arduino?